 May include hours engaged with essential reading, case study preparation, assignment preparation and completion etc. These sessions constitute an average time per level as indicated in the table below.
-Scheduled sessions may vary slightly depending on the module choices made.

 Virtual learning environment (VLE), or equivalent

 This specification is supported by a VLE where students will be able to find all necessary module information.
 Direct links to information sources will also be provided from within the VLE.